 No man is just one thing.
 No man has a spotless record.
 For a writer, balancing all the elements of truth is an artful endeavor.
 With Earp this process has been made all the more problematic by the bias of historians, themselves.
 Sanitized versions of Wyatt Earp’s life fill library book shelves.
 Right next to them are the condemning anti-Earp publications.
 It would seem impossible for a present day reader to draw a reasonable conclusion about the man.

 Author Mark Warren discusses his Earp experiences that span 63 years of research from Georgia to California.
-His award-winning trilogy entitled “Wyatt Earp, An American Odyssey” is a story of balance, incorporating all the known facts about the famous peace officer’s life and his perspective on the principles by which Earp lived his life—and why he sometimes veered from that credo.
+His trilogy entitled “Wyatt Earp, An American Odyssey” is a story of balance, incorporating all the known facts about the famous peace officer’s life and his perspective on the principles by which Earp lived his life—and why he sometimes veered from that credo.
+Join us for a study of all things Earp and the photographs that chronicle his life.

 For information on scheduling Mark Warren for a program, please contact his publicist, Susan Brown, at markwarrenbooks(at)att.net.